PCI penetration testing: Requirements, frequency, and compliance guide

 How often does PCI require penetration testing?

-PCI pentesting is mandatory once a year or at every major change in networks, servers and systems.
+PCI pentesting is mandatory once a year or whenever there is a major change to networks, servers or systems.

 When does PCI DSS 4.0 go into effect?